24 Findings from CA Charter Evaluations

 The Learning Collective has evaluated 60 first- and second-year California charter schools through California Department of Education’s Public Charter Schools Grant Program.
 These are some of the findings from those visits.

-These are ways in which many early stage charter schools should improve:
+These are ways in which many early stage charter schools are falling short:

-- Students work together and relate well in pairs, or groups, to collaboratively solve problems.
+- Students do not regularly work together and relate well in pairs, or groups, to collaboratively solve problems.

-- Students are challenged and sufficiently develop higher-order thinking and problem-solving skills.
+- Students do not sufficiently develop higher-order thinking and problem-solving skills.

-- School leaders use assessment results to evaluate teacher effectiveness.
+- School leaders do not use assessment results to evaluate teacher effectiveness.

-- Teachers design and deliver complex instructional tasks to prepare students for future levels of learning by providing opportunities for them to become independent learners.
+- Teachers do not design and deliver complex instructional tasks to prepare students for future levels of learning by providing opportunities for them to become independent learners.

-- The school provides opportunities for coordination between classroom teachers and at-risk program staff.
+- Schools do not provide opportunities for coordination between classroom teachers and at-risk program staff.

-- Instructional leaders measure the effectiveness of learning and teaching through frequent observations of lessons.
+- Instructional leaders do not measure the effectiveness of learning and teaching through frequent observations of lessons.

-- The school has a process for selecting, developing and reviewing its curriculum documents.
+- Schools do not have a process for selecting, developing and reviewing its curriculum documents.

-- Professional development activities are interrelated with classroom practice.
+- Professional development activities are not interrelated with classroom practice.

-- Members of the board of directors possess appropriate skills, especially in education.
+- Members of the board of directors do not possess appropriate skills, especially in education.

-- The board regularly evaluates its own performance.
+- Boards do not regularly evaluates its own performance.

 These are some strengths that many of these new schools have in common: